 Why You'll Love It

-Butternut squash is perfect for creating "noodles" with a spiralizer because unlike softer summer squashes, it holds up so well but still cooks quickly.
+Butternut squash is perfect for creating "noodles" with a spiralizer because unlike softer summer squashes, it holds up well but still cooks quickly.

+You can feel good about eating your veggies while also satisfying a comfort food craving.
 I also love that this dish feels a little bit fancy, while actually being pretty darn simple!

 Ingredients